flash62au/EngineDriver_Home/docs/operation/operation.rst

 Automatic Loco Speed Step Sounds
 ''''''''''''''''''''''''''''''''

 Each IPLS Profile has a different number of speed steps.
 As the loco speed increases or decreases to a certain point a different sound will repeatedly play.
-To try to emulate the momentum of the loco, there is a preset delay, and an option to not lip the sounds (which enforces a minimum delay) These can be altered with the `In Phone Momentum <../configuration/preferences.html#in-phone-momentum>`_ and the `Don't clip loco step sounds <../configuration/preferences.html#don-t-clip-loco-step-sounds>`_ preferences.
+To try to emulate the momentum of the loco, there is a preset delay, and an option to not clip the sounds (which enforces a minimum delay) These can be altered with the `In Phone Momentum <../configuration/preferences.html#in-phone-momentum>`_ and the `Don't clip loco step sounds <../configuration/preferences.html#don-t-clip-loco-step-sounds>`_ preferences.

 The volume of the Loco Sounds, the Bell Sounds and the Horn/Whistle sound can be altered independently with the `In Phone Loco Sounds Volume <../configuration/preferences.html#in-phone-loco-sounds-volume>`_, the `In Phone Bell Sounds Volume <../configuration/preferences.html#in-phone-bell-sounds-volume>`_ and the `In Phone Horn/Whistle Sounds Volume <../configuration/preferences.html#in-phone-horn-whistle-sounds-volume>`_ preferences.